giorgioskij/SuperMario-RL/readme (conflicted).md

 # Introduction, aims and goals

-For this machine learning project, I decided to give my best shot at the implementation of an algorithm that has fascinated me for a long time, and that I consider to be one of the most elegant and intriguing algorithms in the field of reinforcement learning: the Double Deep Q algorithm.
+For this machine learning project, I decided to give my best shot at the implementation of an algorithm that fascinated me for a long time, and that I consider to be one of the most elegant and intriguing algorithms in the field of reinforcement learning: the Double Deep Q algorithm.

-I first discovered this algorithm many years ago, but I tried to understand it way before I had any of the sufficient knowledge to do so.
+I first discovered this algorithm many years ago, but I tried to understand way before I had any of the sufficient knowledge to do so.
 Years later I discovered *Gym*, by *OpenAI*, which is an amazing framework for developing and testing RL algorithms.

 In the words of the authors,
 > Gym is a toolkit for developing and comparing reinforcement learning algorithms.